Complete Guide to Credit Report Disputes

 You don't want companies to make decisions based on a report that contains inaccurate information — especially if that information is negative.
 If your report incorrectly shows a missed payment even though you made all payments or if there is a court judgment on your report because someone stole your identity, your own ability to borrow, find work, or rent an apartment could be impacted.

 Disputing errors on your credit report allows you to correct the record.
-The credit reporting agencies will investigate and, if the information that is disputed is found not to be accurate, they should remove it.
+The credit reporting agencies will investigate, and if the disputed information is found to be inaccurate, they should remove it.
 Your credit history should then show only legitimate accounts, and your credit score will be calculated using accurate details.

 What can you dispute on a credit report?